zaffnet/nteract/doc/design/README.md

     },

     hosts: {
-      // On desktop we'll have the one built-in local host that connects to
+      // On desktop we have the one built-in local host that connects to
       // zeromq directly.
-On jupyterhub backed apps, you'll be able to switch to
+On jupyterhub backed apps, you should be able to switch to
       // different hosts.
       byRef: {
         [ref: Ref]: {
           id: string,
           type: ("local" | "jupyter"),
-          kernelIds: Array<Id>, // the list of *active* kernels for a host.
           token: string,
           serverUrl: string,
-          crossDomain: boolean,
+          crossDomain: boolean

-          // TODO: I think we're attempting to split apart host and document.
-          //   1. what was the purpose of this?
-          //   2. can it be provided in some other way?
-          rootContentRef: Ref,
-          messages: Array<string> // binder only
         }
       }
       refs: Array<Ref>
     },

-    // A host may have one active kernel (but we allow multiple to allow smooth
+    // A notebook may have one active kernel (but we allow multiple to allow smooth
     // transitions between switching kernels).
+This also allows us to have multiple kernels
+    // on the page if we ever expand scope to allow it.
     kernels: {
       byRef: {
         [ref: Ref]: {